• Home

 Are you contemplating moving out of town or out of state with your child?
 Will this move be more than 100 miles from the child’s current legal residence?
 Has the court awarded you joint legal custody or sole legal custody?

 Before you decide to move with your child, you should review your court order.
 Did it grant both of you joint legal custody of the minor child?
-If so, you will be unable to move with the child more than 100 miles from the child’s current legal residence without consent of the other parent, or permission from the court.
-The child’s legal residence is where each the parties lived on the day the order was signed by the judge.
-This is called the 100 Mile Rule.
+If so, you will be unable to move with the child more than 100 miles from the child’s current legal residence without consent of the other parent or permission from the court.
+The child’s legal residence is where each the parties lived on the day your judgment of divorce was signed by the judge.

 Did your court order grant you sole legal custody of the minor child?
 If so, this is the exception to the 100 Mile Rule.
 If you have sole legal custody, you will not have to seek the consent of the other parent, or the permission of the court if you want to move more than 100 miles from the child’s legal residence.
-You have determined that you have joint legal custody of the minor child.
-And let’s assume the other parent will not consent.
-You will need to pursue your request for a change of domicile through the court.
-The court will review the factors found in MCL 722.31 to determine if they will grant your request for a change of domicile.

 MCL 722.31 Factors: